IraAngeles-IBM/IBM-Satellite-VPC-RH-OCP/vpc-setup.md

 ![vpc-created-new](./images/vpc-created-new.png)

-7. To add Floating IP, select the host and edit the corresponding Network interfaces, either select an existing IP address or Reserve a new floating IP.
+7. To add *Floating IP*, select the host and edit the corresponding Network interfaces, either select an existing IP address or Reserve a new floating IP.
+Floating IP is required for external access, otherwise, VPN is required to access the instances using Private IP.

 ![vpc-create-floating-ip](./images/vpc-create-floating-ip.png)